ExpediaGroup/graphql-kotlin/docs/schema-generator/writing-schemas/unions.md

 types that implement the marker interface, and are available on the classpath, will be automatically exposed as objects in the schema.

+> NOTE: [The GraphQL spec](http://spec.graphql.org/June2018/#sec-Unions) does not allow unions to be used as input.
+> This means that while it is valid Kotlin code to have a marker inteface as an argument, upon schema generation, an exception will be thrown.

 ```kotlin
 interface BodyPart